Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 1. Crush Oreos

-4. Pour the milk in the mug, and stir until all of the Oreos are soaked up.
-The batter should be rich and chocolatey, not watery.
+5. Pour the milk into the mug and stir until all of the crumbs are soaked, scraping the bottom corner.
+The batter should be thick but pourable, rich and chocolatey, not watery.

-6. Add the cocoa powder (optional), sugar, and baking powder.
-Stir everything together until it is smooth.
+7. Add the cocoa powder (optional), sugar and baking powder.
+Stir just until smooth, with no dry pockets, and don't beat it.

-9. Start with 50 seconds if your microwave is powerful and then add time as needed.
+10. Start with 50 seconds if your microwave is powerful, then add time in 15-second bursts as needed.

-11. When the top is set, but the center is still soft, your Oreo Mug Cake will be ready.
+12. When the top is set but the center is still soft, your Oreo mug cake is ready.
 It should have a warm, chocolatey aroma.
-If you can, let it cool down for a few minutes before eating.
+Let it rest for 2 to 3 minutes before eating, since it keeps cooking in the hot mug.

 Watch how to make it